 Photography seems to be all about one main concept: How much light is hitting the sensor (film).
 There are a couple of ways to control this.
 You can:

 - increase the amount of light that comes into the camera by increasing the size of the opening it comes in from

 - you can increase the time the opening stays open

-The size of the opening is called a camera’s aperature, or an f-stop.
-Smaller aperatures have larger f-stop numbers and let in less light.
-Larger aperatures have smaller f-stop numbers and let in more light.
+The size of the opening is called a camera’s aperture, or an f-stop.
+Smaller apertures have larger f-stop numbers and let in less light.
+Larger apertures have smaller f-stop numbers and let in more light.

 Two main types of lenses: Prime, and Zoom.
 Prime are locked to one view.
 Zoom allow you to…um…zoom.
 3x means the object will become three times larger.

 The next type of lenses are wide-angle vs. telephoto, which focus either on width or depth.
 These can be either prime or zoom.
 Something in between a wide-angle and telephoto lens is called a mid-range lens.

 The next type of lenses are wide angle vs. telephoto, which focus either on width or depth.
 These can be either prime or zoom.

 Aperture is the opening in the lens that allows light in, and it can be made larger or smaller.
 A critical attribute of a lens is how large that opening can become, which is called an f-stop.

 The f-stops are broken out like so: F2.8 F4 F5.6 F8 F11 F16 F22 F32.
 Sliding along this scale (right to left) is called stepping up or stepping down.
 Each step results in a 50% light penetration difference.